Works

 ORGAN (solo) — “Processional for a Wedding and Canonic Palindrome” Op.
 25 (2006).
 Two organ pieces.

-PERCUSSION “Laying the First Transcontinental Railroad Track” Op.
+PERCUSSION — “Laying the First Transcontinental Railroad Track” Op.
 58 (2024).
-Trio in one movement for timpani, marimba 5 & percussion (anvil and hammers, bass drum, cymbals, thunder sheet and wind machine).
-A homage to the migrant workers and the Native American people.
+Trio in one movement for timpani, marimba 5 & percussion section (anvil & hammers, bass drum, cymbals, thunder sheet and wind machine).

 HARPSICHORD (solo) — “Two Humoresques: Canonic Palindrome and Noisy Toy” Op.
 14 (2000).